 In 2013, it was brought to the attention of our management and board of directors that our company was subject to preemptive rights prior to its reincorporation in Delaware.
 The Minnesota Business Corporation Act (the "Act") provides such rights to shareholders of a corporation, unless the corporation's articles of incorporation "opt out" and deny them.
 Our company's articles of incorporation never denied preemptive rights or mentioned them in any way.
 Since our inception in 2002, our company has issued shares of common stock and other equity securities on numerous occasions to raise capital and for other purposes and, to our knowledge; we have never complied with the Minnesota preemptive rights statute in connection with such issuances.
 On December 16, 2013, the reincorporation merger became effective.
 From that date, stockholders no longer have preemptive rights relating to any future issuances of securities.
-As described in our Form 10-Q report for the quarter ended September 30, 2013 in Part II, Item 1A, "Risk Factors," in connection with previous issuances of securities, we may be subject to the claims of previous and current shareholders based on violations of their preemptive rights; the risk and magnitude of these claims are uncertain, because there is little legal authority on the application of the Minnesota preemptive rights, there can be no assurance that our company will not be liable for damages, the amount of which cannot be predicted.
-Further, in connection with any such claims, or that will have a material adverse effect on our company's financial condition or results of operations, or that will result in dilution to some existing shareholders.
+As described in our Form 10-Q report for the quarter ended September 30, 2013 in Part II, Item 1A, "Risk Factors," in connection with previous issuances of securities, we may be subject to the claims of previous and current shareholders based on violations of their preemptive rights; the risk and magnitude of these claims are uncertain, because there is little legal authority on the application of the Minnesota preemptive rights statute and if there are any future claims, we intend to vigorously defend based in part on numerous facts and circumstances described in such Form 10-Q report and other factors.
+However, if current or former shareholders bring claims against the company for violations of preemptive rights, there can be no assurance that our company will not be liable for damages, the amount of which cannot be predicted.
+Further, in connection with any such claims, a court may grant other remedies that will have a material adverse effect on our company's financial condition or results of operations, or that will result in dilution to some existing shareholders.